analytics-club-iitm/weekly-sessions/PCA/Readme.md

 **For example:**

--   Let\'s say all your points lie on the line: y = 3x
+-   Let's say all your points lie on the line: y = 3x

 -   Your shifted matrix will represent one column is 3 times the other.